 After Veeam Agent connects to Veeam Backup & Replication, Veeam Agent automatically starts consuming instances in the license.
-The product edition for Veeam Agent is selected depending on the type of the Microsoft Windows OS running on the Veeam Agent computer.
-You can switch to another commercial edition of Veeam Agent manually if needed.
+Veeam Agent for Oracle Solaris operates in the server mode.
 If you do not want Veeam Agents to consume instances, you can restrict instance consumption.
 For more information, see Managing Instance Consumption by Veeam Agents.

 The number of backup jobs configured in Veeam Agent does not impact instance consumption.
 For example, if 2 backup jobs are configured in Veeam Agent that operates in the Server edition, this Veeam Agent will consume instances required for 1 server.